zng-ui/zng/TODO/_current.md

 }
 ```

-* Implement IME.
-    - Cancel IME preview when any other edit happens?
+* Cancel IME preview when any other edit happens.
-        - Test what happens in other apps.
-    - Windows Emoji IME does not update position.
-        - Japanese IME does.
+    - We don't receive events when subscribers are removed.
+    - Don't want to remove it either?
+    - A command?
+        - Only if preview is active.
+    - Lets implement the clear first, then figure out the cancel.

 # Accessibility